helloshanteria/AIS-Elevate/README.md

-# AIS Elevate
+# Elevate Insights

 ## Officer Recognition & Analytics Platform

 ## Overview

-AIS Elevate is a Java application created for the Association for Information Systems (AIS) Student Chapter.
+Elevate Insights is a Java application created for the Association for Information Systems (AIS) Student Chapter.
 It helps leadership track officer participation, calculate engagement scores, and identify officers who qualify for monthly recognition.
 This project began as a class assignment and is continuing to grow as a long-term portfolio project throughout my Information Technology degree.

 ---